This post may contain affiliate links. Read the full disclosure

 Navigation – Whether you are using a GPS fitted in your car, your mobile phone, or using a traditional map to travel during your road trip, make sure your navigation tool of choice is up to date so you don’t end up lost on roads that have since been upgraded.
 Mobile phone map apps, such as Google Maps, tend to be the most up to date compared to paper maps and GPS.

-Road Trip Tip #2: For long road trips, it’s a good idea to have a paper map of the area that you are travelling through in case your phone battery dies or stops updating.
+Road Trip Tip #2: For long road trips, it’s a good idea to have a paper map of the area that you are travelling through in case your phone battery dies, has no cell service or stops updating.
 It can also help with navigation if GPS is unreliable or not working.

 Car Charger– You will need a car charger for your mobile phone, tablet and other electronic devices.
 Ideally, use one that can charge multiple devices at once!